Cost

 We need X business analysts, project managers, senior developers, developers, designers, xxx, yyy, etc

-We're bring tons of people to the team, based on a vendor's hyper specialization and billable rates.
+We're bringing tons of people to the team, based on a vendor's hyper specialization and billable rates.

 It's not even $100,000, why are we quibbling over a small sum?